mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

    across all your results can be possible, ideally in an automated fashion.

 #### General part

+- have a metadata schema/template for the experiment to show them how it would be done and could be used
+- give every experiment a number so you can refer to it e.g. A###_custom_name

 - describe everything that is not written down.
 There is implicit information and procedural knowledge that can be learned by interpreting the data, but it would make understanding an experiment easier by writing it down at the proper